acstll/chopped-redux/README.md

 }
 ```

-## Actions
+### Actions

-Actions should have this signature, always receiving a `dispatch` function as last argument.
+Actions should have the following signature, always receiving a `dispatch` function as last argument.
 (There's a utility wrapper function to make this easy)

 ```js